-Star Trader was one of the the original computer games of interstellar trading.
+The ASCII text based Star Trader is one of the the original computer games of interstellar trading.
 It started the "Space Trader" genre.
-Star Trader presents a map of the galaxy in which the players move about and make money from trading and establishing trading routes.
-The players seeked to gain control of a limited of resources, usually fuel, ore, food, and technology, and travel through sectors of the galaxy trading them for money or undervalued resources.
+Star Trader presents the players a map of the galaxy in which the they move about and earn credits by establishing trading routes.
+Each players seek to gain control of a limited of resources: food, fuel, ore, and technology, and travel through sectors of the galaxy trading them for money or undervalued resources.
 This game outlined the general details of a sector-based game with ports and a player moving between sectors trading three basic products (Fuel, Organics, Equipment) to earn credits.
 Detailed and involving, this could keep you occupied for hours.

 |Atari BASIC Version - Instructions Part 1||Atari BASIC Version - Instructions Part 2||Atari BASIC Version - Instructions Part 3|

 In the early 1970's, Bob Albrecht and Dennis Allison founded the People's Computer Company5, a California not-for-profit corporation that promoted the personal use of computers.
 PCC published journals (PCC Newspaper, People's Computers, iRecreational Computing, Dr. Dobb's Journal, The Computer Music Journal) and books What To Do After You Hit Return, ran a store-front computer center, and did outreach programs into the community.